There are several things you can do to figure out how much mortgage you can afford, including calculating a realistic budget before purchasing a home.

-Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers would come to around $1,622, as of May, 2019.
-Or slightly higher, if you add in property taxes and insurance
+Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers would come to around $1,663, as of December 2020.
+That number could even be slightly higher, if you add in property taxes and insurance.

 Of course, there is a lot of variables that can influence the amount you might pay.
 And we can give you a detailed breakdown of what your monthly payments might be.
 But as for the average, here’s how we came up with that figure: